nusrobomaster/Dart-FYP/docs/Introduction.md

 <p align="center" class="small-text">
 <em>Table 1-2: The current NUS Calibur Robotics robot lineup</em>
 </p>
 ASI - 403 would be building a new DART robot.
-(See Appendix XX for description of other robots)
+(See Appendix 1 for description of other robots)

 ## Launch Window Mechanics